conda/ceps/cep-abi3.md

 This suggestion by `@wolfv` is not ideal as this clutters `noarch` subdir `repodata.json` file with packages that are useless for the platform in question.

+### A new `package_metadata_version`

+Since we can work within the constraints of the current install tools we do not need to require extra support from install tools.

 <!--links-->
 [C_API_Stability]: https://docs.python.org/3/c-api/stable.html